 5. Give your child chores.

 Age-appropriate chores teach responsibility, work ethic, and life-skills.
 So many adults enter the world out of college and don't know how to cook, do laundry, clean a toilet, or even rinse a dish because they were never expected to do any work around the house.

 6. Give your Child Allowance.

-We all work to get something–money, fame, admiration, satisfaction, etc. That is human nature.
-If a person is rewarded for hard work, they are more likely put forth extra effort.
+We all work to get something--money, fame, admiration, satisfaction, etc. That is human nature.
+If a person is rewarded for hard work, they are more likely to put forth the extra effort.

 The same goes for your child.
 They need to have a tangible reason to work hard.